How Does Social Media Affect Your Mental Health?

-Social media was designed so people could communicate, share ideas, photos, and connect with people in their circles.
+Social media was designed so that people could communicate, share ideas, photos, and connect with people in their circles.
 Now, people accept just about anyone because if you don’t have a lot of friends on Facebook or followers on Twitter, then you’re not popular.
-Even worse, people often post rude and offensive comments to see how many people give them likes or share their status.
+Even worse, people post rude and offensive comments to see how many people give them likes or share their status.
 It’s a frightening world that we live in and unfortunately the fast-paced social media world has no stop, especially when people can go viral and become Internet sensations overnight.

 A study by the University of Pittsburg surveyed 1,787 American adults on how much time they spend on social media to determine their risk for depression.
 On average they spend a little over an hour (61 minutes) on at least one form of social media during the day.
 Researchers found that the more time they spend on social media, the greater their risk for feeling depressed.